 Basically, make sure your internet can handle all the streaming, or upgrade to a faster package if one is available.
 Even then, you still could run into issues.
 That’s because not only are you dealing with buffering, but the streaming services do too, and they might run into problems of their own.

 Your stream went down due to "rights restrictions" in the last minute of the game.
 This is completely unacceptable.

 — Alex Boniello (@AlexBoniello) February 5, 2018

-A prime example is the Super Bowl last year.
-Hulu went down, right at the end, and ruined one of the biggest television and sporting events of the year for a bunch of people.
+A prime example was the Super Bowl in 2018.
+Hulu went down, right at the end, and ruined one of the biggest television and sporting events of the year for tons of people.
 We saw similar reports from people using PlayStation Vue.

 One of the biggest things holding people back from cutting the cord is they’re afraid to lose sports, and I don’t blame you.
 That’s why it took me forever to finally make the jump.
 I did, though, because Sling TV has ESPN, Fox Sports, FS1, NFL Network and the NFL Redzone all available in its $40 a month package.

 Even then, ESPN still limits what I can and can’t watch, as does the NFL, NBA, and just about everyone else.
 Whether that’s NBA TV or paying for the new ESPN+ service.
 There’s simply too much money involved to just let streamers watch sports easily.